Paniyiri Greek Festival

 The Paniyiri Greek Festival is usually held in May each year in Musgrave Park, Brisbane, Queensland, Australia.
 It is the longest running cultural festival in Queensland and the longest running Greek festival in Australia.
 The festival is famous for its food, music and Hellenic dancing.
 Crowds of up to 60,000 people flock to the two-day festivities, and over a thousand volunteers help in the running of Queensland's largest festival.

 History

 The festival was started in 1976, making it the longest running cultural festival in Queensland, and the longest running Greek festival in Australia.
-It was initiated by Father Gregory Sakellariou, with the aim of bringing the Greek community together and sharing their culture with the people of Brisbane.
+It was initiated by Gregory Sakellariou, with the aim of bringing the Greek community together and sharing their culture with the people of Brisbane.

 The outdoor festival was cancelled in 2020 due to the COVID-19 pandemic, but recipes for cooking at home and some online activities were provided as an alternative.

-In 2022, the event was postponed to 15-16 October due to wet weather in May.
+In 2022, the event was postponed to 15–16 October due to wet weather in May.